Aeva/vewngyu/README.md

 ---------------

 Currently ensure that you have python-virtualenv and then run the following command:
-`virtualenv . && . bin/activate && pip install django`
+`virtualenv . && . bin/activate && pip install -r pip-requirements`

 You should make a config file by running `make ~/.vewngyu` and then adding a config file in ~/.vewngyu/config.ini which contains at the minimum: